-Mia Obciana has been licensed to practice law since 2004 and has experience in insurance defense, E&O defense, personal injury plaintiff and defense cases, property damage plaintiff and defense, complex business litigation, business transactions, employment matters, trust and probate litigation, administrative law, criminal prosecution and appellate work.
+Mia Obciana has been licensed to practice law since 2004 and has experience in insurance defense, E&O defense, personal injury plaintiff and defense cases, property damage plaintiff and defense, complex business litigation, business transactions, product liability, employment matters, trust and probate litigation, administrative law, criminal prosecution and appellate work.
 Throughout her career, Ms. Obciana has participated in numerous trials, mediation, and arbitration in state and federal courts.

 She graduated from Santa Clara University School of Law.
 After graduating, she practiced insurance defense in Southern California, representing a national professional insurance carrier defending medical professionals, attorneys, and accountants.
 During that time Ms. Obciana also represented municipalities in employment matters throughout Southern California.
 In 2008, she moved back to Hawaii and worked as a deputy prosecuting attorney in the City and County of Honolulu, prosecuting offenses from DUIs to family abuse cases.

 Ms. Obciana also worked as a deputy corporation counsel with the City and County of Honolulu, defending the City and County against property damage claims, personal injury, employment discrimination and participating in administrative hearings.
 She spent the majority of her time as adjudication counsel for the Honolulu Liquor Commission; prosecuting violations of the Rules of the Liquor Commission.

 While working at a prominent Honolulu law firm, Ms. Obciana worked on probate litigation, business litigation, employment litigation, personal injury cases, contract disputes, and administrative law cases.
 She also assisted the state's premiere movie theatre chain apply for and obtain the first liquor license for movie theatres on the island of Oahu.